 One of the most common problems experienced by denture wearers is a slow and steady change in the way they fit and work.
 These changes occur due to the gradual loss of bone in the jaw, a natural consequence of tooth loss.
 As the mandible contracts, becoming smaller both in height and width, the supporting gum crest also contracts.
 Because dentures rest on that ridge of the gum and are customized to fit your shape and size, dentures loosen as this occurs and, for many patients, end up feeling too big for the mouth.

 The first steps experts take to fix a larger prosthesis are to re-wrap it.
 But, if the dental prosthesis is too large, the only viable solution is to replace it.
 Another way to repair dentures that are too large includes adding more dental implants as support.
 Another reason why a dental prosthesis may appear too large after treatment is the anatomy of the mouth.

 Natural teeth rest beneath gum tissue.
 However, dentures rest on the gums.
 They should suck up to the top gum line and float above the bottom gum line.
 Over time, the muscles in the mouth and tongue will hold the lower dental prosthesis in place.

 What are your options if this has happened to you?
-One of the complaints that people often have regarding their dentures is that they feel too big.
-This can make dentures feel very uncomfortable, as they pile up in your mouth, cause irritation and, potentially, make you nauseous.
-Oversized dentures can make it difficult to speak and harder to chew; they can even cause you to bite your tongue or cheeks too often.
-And bulky dentures can make you feel self-conscious about your appearance, as they cause your mouth to stick out in an unnatural and unattractive way.
+One of complaints people often have regarding their dentures is that they feel too big.
+This can make them feel very uncomfortable as they pile up in mouth causing irritation & potentially making you nauseous.